About the Greece: Food & Culture Studies of the Aegean: Athens & Greek Island of Crete Program

-Our program is simultaneously based on a hands-on learning process focused on the senses-- the sight, aroma, and taste of the diverse foodstuffs that comprise the acclaimed Mediterranean diet.
-Through study of the collections of art, artifacts and statuary in the museums and talks with local experts, students learn how the cultivation and trade of foodstuffs like olives, grains, and grapes played a major role in the development of ancient Greek and Roman civilizations.
-Most important, they experience the relationship of food to contemporary Italian and Greek cultures through their encounters with local cuisines and the peoples that produce them.
+Our program is based on experiential learning and focused on the senses-- the sight, aroma, and taste of the diverse foodstuffs that comprise the acclaimed Mediterranean diet.
+Students learn how the cultivation, trade and ritual celebration of foods like olives, grains, honey, cheese and grapes played a major role in the development of Greek culture and the artwork of their ancient civilization and-- just as important, how these foodstuffs inform cultural practices in Greece today!

-In this journey across the Mediterranean you will interact with local peoples and diverse geographic locations, experiencing how the Mediterranean diet (derived from wild and cultivated sources like olives, olive oil, wine, honey, grains, legumes, nuts, seafood and meats) is not just a way of eating---but a lifestyle rooted in sustainable community-based food production and long-standing cultural traditions of music and dance!
+From museum and archaeological site visits, to interactions with food producers, market vendors and chefs; to meetings with Greek and Migrant Women's Associations in Athens; to biological tours and field trips to seaside and mountain villages on the beautiful Greek island of Crete, students experience how the Mediterranean diet (derived from wild and cultivated sources like olives, olive oil, wine, honey, grains, legumes, nuts, seafood and meats) is not just a way of eating---but a lifestyle rooted in biodiversity, sustainable community-based food production and long-standing cultural traditions of art, music, and dance!

 Please contact faculty-leader, Dr. Christine Zinni at firstname.lastname@example.org for more information.

 Housing in Athens will be in the Athens Centre apartment in Mets near the ancient pan Athenian Stadium.
 Students will stay in hotel accommodations (doubles or triples) for the duration of the program on the Greek islands.